MorenoLaQuatra/scim-fte/README.md

-# Understanding the value of full-text article exploration in citation analysis
+# Leveraging full-text article exploration for citation analysis

 This repository contains the binary classification output of different machine learning models for the task of scientific citation classification.